stamatelou/interactive_map_of_greece/README.md

 ![Interactive map](interactive-map-screenshot.jpg)

-An interactive Hong Kong Map using D3.js.
+An interactive Map of Greece using D3.js.

 https://stamatelou.github.io/interactive_map_of_greece/